James prompt a great singalong and Foals fail to capture on day two

 The chorus to the darker, atmospheric 'Balloons' has Foals' devout following chanting back "We fly balloons on a fuel called love" with gusto and new song 'Total Life Forever' is powered through furiously, but despite the undoubted vigour and wealth of ideas on display Foals' set doesn't really capture the same heights as Friendly Fires before them.

-review by Gary Walker photos by Louise Henderson / Steve Palmer
+photos by: Louise Henderson / Steve Palmer